jariperttunen/lukeghg/GHG_INVENTORY_RESULT_FILES.md

 The GHG inventory results read by `run-ghg-master.sh` and `run-eu529-ghg-master.sh` assume that LULUCF and KPLULUCF file names begin with *LU* and *KP* respectively.
 The file name suffix should be *.csv* used for csv files.
-There is no need to use *LULUCF* or *KPLULUCF* to start the file name but shorten them and use spared characters to describe the content of the file. **Note** that EU529 submission requires the year 1990 for CL and GL land use.
-These files will begin as *KPEU529*.
+There is no need to use *LULUCF*  to start the file name but shorten to *LU* and use the spared characters to describe the content of the file.

 Try to indicate first in the file name, as much it is possible and feasible, the place in CRFreporter where the content of the file is to appear.
 For example *LU4A1xxx.csv* guides the reader